-5. What is the impact if using Azure Kubernetes Services (AKS) with Azure Database for MySQL?
+What is the impact of using Azure Kubernetes Services (AKS) with Azure Database for MySQL?

 If you're trying to connect to the Azure Database for MySQL using Azure Kubernetes Services (AKS), it's similar to access from a dedicated customers host environment.
 Refer to the steps here.

-6. What is the impact if using Azure Data Factory to connect to Azure Database for MySQL?
+What is the impact of using Azure Data Factory to connect to Azure Database for MySQL?

-For a connector using Azure Integration Runtime, the connector leverage certificates in the Windows Certificate Store in the Azure-hosted environment.
-These certificates are already compatible to the newly applied certificates and therefore no action is needed.
+For a connector using Azure Integration Runtime, the connector uses certificates in the Windows Certificate Store in the Azure-hosted environment.
+These certificates are already compatible to the newly applied certificates, and therefore no action is needed.

 For a connector using Self-hosted Integration Runtime where you explicitly include the path to SSL cert file in your connection string, you'll need to download the new certificate and update the connection string to use it.